 If she was just trying to get to sleep, and took the overdose of pills accidentally, why was the light on?
 Usually people sleep better in the dark. – Dorothy Kilgallen on Marilyn Monroe.

-I’ve no idea why YouTube algorithms saw fit to drop episodes of the 1950’s-60’s gameshow What’s My Line? in my feed – maybe my love of ephemera, or the time I watched every episode of A.J.
-Benza’s ‘Mysteries and Scandals’ (a 1990s series on the scandals of Hollywood’s Golden Age).
-Maybe the suggestion came after a session of looking in vain for live footage of 1940s jump blues shouter Wynonie Harris… I wanted to see if Elvis really did steal all his moves.
+I’ve no idea why YouTube algorithms saw fit to drop episodes of the 1950’s-60’s gameshow What’s My Line? in my feed – maybe my love of ephemera, or the time I binged every episode of A.J.
+Benza’s ‘Mysteries and Scandals’ over a weekend (a 1990s series on the scandals of Hollywood’s Golden Age.)
+Maybe the suggestion came after an hour of searching in vain for live footage of 1940s jump blues shouter Wynonie Harris… I wanted to see if Elvis really did steal all his moves.
 Whatever the site’s rationale I’m glad they did.
 On many a night where I’ve woken at 3am, old episodes of What’s My Line?
 Have become a bit of a guilty pleasure.

 For this bleary-eyed writer, struggling to get back to sleep in the wee small hours, these shows were a godsend… not because they would bore you to sleep either.
-I think as much as I like the concept itself, I think (yes the same me who loves The Sopranos and Breaking Bad) it’s refreshing to watch a cast so intelligent, personable and so damned charming just being so mannered and respectful to one another.
-The actress Arlene Francis would enter and formally introduce comedian Steve Allen, who would welcome journalist Dorothy Kilgallen, who would in turn welcome book publisher Bennett Cerf, who would in turn welcome the host, John Charles Daly to the stage.
-The cast wore evening attire – evening gowns or tuxedos – they stood on ceremony and manners.
+I think as much as I like the concept itself, I think (yes the same me who loves The Sopranos and Breaking Bad) it’s refreshing to watch a cast so intelligent, personable and charming just being so mannered and respectful to one another.
+The actress Arlene Francis would enter wearing an evening gown, and formally introduce comedian Steve Allen (in a tuxedo.)
+Allen would welcome journalist Dorothy Kilgallen, who would in turn welcome book publisher Bennett Cerf.
+Cerf usually welcomed the host, John Charles Daly to the stage.
+The cast all wore evening attire – evening gowns or tuxedos – they stood on ceremony and manners.
 The show was nicer, and more wholesome – probably by a factor of 1,000s than my usual fare.
-It was because of this I was shocked, one night to click on a partial episode aired on November 14th 1965, where the cast made an announcement.
+It was because of this I was shocked, one night to click on a partial episode aired on November 14th 1965, where the cast made an important announcement.